 I asked around further, and it appears they are not regularly paid instant cash with this model.

 No one wants to part ways with their wires and have to return a week later for cash.
 They are assured of instant cash with open burning.

-So, despite spending nearly $150,000, this ‘recycling’ model has not succeeded in minimizing the burning of insulated wires for copper recovery at the Agbogbloshie scrapyard.
+So, despite spending nearly $150,000, this ‘recycling’ model has not succeeded in minimizing the burning of insulated wires for copper recovery at Agbogbloshie.